International Summer School (July Session)

 - I have just submitted my application.
 When will I know if I am admitted?

 Normally it would take about 3 weeks for us to process an application and notify an applicant if the application is successful or not.
 If you are able to submit all the necessary information and documents correctly when you make your application, the processing time can be shorter.
 On the contrary, if some of the required information and documents are missing or incorrect in your application, we will need to contact you to acquire those information, which will make the application process longer.
-For students applying to Chinese language courses, allow extra time for your application to process as you might be required by the Chinese Language Centre to complete an assessment test for your Chinese language proficiency.
+For students applying to Chinese language courses, allow extra time for your application to process as it takes another week for the Chinese Language Centre to go through your language background form for your Chinese language proficiency.

 - Are there any scholarships available for the ISS?